East Bay ~

 The journey to follow our water sources takes all day, crosses over 100 miles, stopping every 30-60 minutes, so it's a trek.
 But we'll pace ourselves, and stop for bathroom, stretching, and gas station breaks as needed.
 We'll provide a list of suggested items to bring in our Watershed Witness Tour Welcome Packet, and we'll bring extra of everything else important, like drinking water, snacks, art and ritual tools, video and still photography (for those who want to share your experiences), maps, a solar charger, musical instruments, flotation devices, stories, nightlights, toilet paper, and towels.

-We welcome all the intersectional communities of the Bay Area and don't want money getting in the way of learning how the water we drink is doing ~ so we offer four scholarship opportunities available for each tour.
+We welcome all communities of water-drinkers around the Bay Area, and don't want money getting in the way of learning how the water we drink is doing ~ so we offer four scholarship opportunities available for each tour.
 Just email joshua@watershedwitness.com for availability.

 “I highly recommend participating in a Watershed Witness Tour!
 I learned a great deal in a short weekend from Josh, and from the experience which he carefully and generously crafted.
 Josh is an incredible teacher with a wealth of knowledge, insight and depth.
 He gives space for participants to explore and learn in their own way, create their own connection and meaning, while also gently guiding participants to make connections between the personal and the collective, the internal and the external, the micro and macro.
 Participating in a Watershed Witness Tour, I gained insight and information from an ecological perspective, a social/collective lens, and my own personal story, as well as how all these perspectives and stories intersect, overlap and dance with one other.”